CV

 Teaching experience

-Methods in the European Business School with Technology of Politecnico di
+Quantitative Methods in the European Business School with Technology of

-Torino.
-Under this position I supervised more than 50 industrial placements
+Politecnico di Torino.
+Under this position I supervised more than 50 industrial

-of students.
-One of these won the AMMA prize for the best report of the
+placements of students.
+One of these won the AMMA prize for the best report

-Maudet, ``Artificial Intelligence and Decision'' (24 hours/year) in the
+several other colleagues ``Artificial Intelligence and Decision'' (24

 In the past I taught